 It takes as little as 60 days to get a used can washed, melted, processed and into a grocery store as a brand new can.
 The process saves enough power to run a TV for three hours.

-While cans are the most recycled — and the most produced — type of aluminium, siding, gutters, car components, storm window frames, and lawn furniture can also be recycled.
+While cans are the most recycled — and the most produced — form of aluminium, siding, gutters, car components, storm window frames, and lawn furniture can also be recycled.

 The next time you throw away an aluminium can, picture the can half full of gasoline.
-That’s how much energy goes into making it, and how much energy will have to be spent to produce a new one rather than recycle.
+That’s how much energy goes into making it, and how much energy will have to be spent to produce a new one rather than recycling it.